awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-ac.md

     }
   )
   ```
 + To make calls to the Elasticsearch APIs, you must sign your own requests\.
-For sample code, see [Programmatic Indexing](es-indexing-programmatic.md)\.
+For sample code, see [Signing HTTP Requests to Amazon Elasticsearch Service](es-request-signing.md)\.
 The Elasticsearch APIs use the following format:

   ```
   domain.region.es.amazonaws.com